secretstartups/handbook/content/handbook/sales/commercial/global_digital_smb.md

 All High Priority cases should be picked up and responded to within 24 hours of entering the queue.

-All Medium/ Low Priority cases should be picked up and responded to within 48 hours of entering the queue.
+All Medium Priority cases should be picked up and responded to within 48 hours of entering the queue.

+All Low Priority cases should be picked up and responded to within 7 days of entering the queue.

 ### Open Case Guidelines